‘Big Brother 20’ Contestant Rachel Swindler Breaks Down After Being Named Least Trending Houseguest

 When she learned of her lowly status, a stunned Swindler got teary-eyed in the BB App room.
 The Vegas showgirl also admitted that her biggest fear coming into the Big Brother game was what people would think of her.
 Describing herself as a “good” person, Swindler later broke down in the Big Brother Diary room and admitted, “I care about what people think of me, probably more than I should.”

 Unfortunately, Swindler may have lost favor with Big Brother fans due to some of her insensitive conversations last week.
 Swindler and fellow houseguest Angela Rummans were caught on CBS’ live feeds making offensive comments about their “dark” skin, according to TMZ.
 The duo complained that the sun was making them too dark, and they described the look as “ghetto.”
-Swindler lamented that her stomach is as dark as African American Big Brother houseguest Bayleigh Dayton, joking that is she is out in the sun for more than two days, she will “change ethnicities.”
+Swindler lamented that her stomach is as dark as African-American Big Brother houseguest Bayleigh Dayton, joking that if she is out in the sun for more than two days, she will “change ethnicities.”

 CBS later issued warnings to several unnamed Big Brother contestants for two incidents that occurred on the live feeds and promised “future consequences” if the bad behaviors continued.